Dirt Devil vs. Bissell Upright Vacuum Comparison Review

 - Maneuverability – Bissell comes with a Swivel steering while Dirt Devil lacks such a mechanism.

-The Endura Max is a low-budget upright vacuum cleaner that will cost you under $80.
+The Endura Max is a low-budget upright vacuum cleaner that will cost you about $90.
 For the money, you get an incredible set of functions for almost all areas of your house.
 Let’s briefly discuss the main of them.

 In a word, the Endure Max boasts a large 2L bin, excellent suction power, and a specialized brush for cleaning both bare floors and carpets.
 This is the Dual Action cleaning performance based on a multi-floor main brush roll.
 Moreover, users can choose between four height adjustment settings for perfect contact with the cleaning surface.

 The cleaning head doesn’t steer, which is a drawback.

 Apart from the main brush, we have a turbo tool for massive spot pollutions and a 2-in-1 dusting brush and crevice tool.
-Thus, the vacuum deals great with many surfaces and dirt types but is not as efficient with pet hair and upholstery as we wish.
+Thus, the vacuum deals great with many surfaces and dirt types but is not as efficient with pet hair as we wish.

 Anyway, we love how the model cleans most of the home surfaces.
 Though it’s a corded unit, a long cord and an extra 10 ft. extension wand allow you to vacuum the most remote areas, which is also a blessing.